-Some people prefer to train alone, others prefer to train within a team.
-From my experience I can confirm that training with a dedicated group of people is much more effective.
+Some people prefer to train alone, others prefer to train with a team.
+From my experience, I can confirm that training with a dedicated group of people is much more effective.
 Group training provides more mental pressure to push oneself to be better and to train harder.

 Muay Thai is designed to promote the level of fitness required for ring competition.
 That demands a lot of commitment from fighters but also offers a great reward in a shape of a supreme level of fitness.

-Explosive power workout
+Explosive power workouts:

-and Stamina workout
+and Stamina workout:

-Most of the exercises are quite universal eg. pad training and plyometrics are good for both: speed and explosive power.
+Most of the exercises are quite universal like Thai pad training and plyometrics are good for both: speed and explosive power.
 In general power - which is a combination of strength and speed - and stamina are the most important parts of a comprehensive Muay Thai workouts.